 However, if tinnitus is being caused by a treatable injury or a certain type of medication, tinnitus can effectively be ‘cured’ by treating that injury or stopping or lowering the dose of that medication.

 Is tinnitus treatable?

-Mr Wasson says: “Treatment for tinnitus includes the diagnosis or exclusion of treatable ear conditions that can be associated with tinnitus (for example Meniere’s disease and acoustic neuroma).
-Once treatable pathology has been treated or excluded, the three pillars of tinnitus management are explanation, sound therapy and intervention to reduce tinnitus associated distress.”
+Mr Wasson goes on to say: “Treatment for tinnitus includes the diagnosis or exclusion of treatable ear conditions that can be associated with tinnitus (for example Meniere’s disease and acoustic neuroma).
+Once treatable pathology has been treated or excluded, the three pillars of tinnitus management are rehabilitation of hearing loss, sound therapy and intervention to reduce tinnitus associated distress.”